jbiers/finAPI/README.md

 ### ❔ About
 ---
-Backend application developed during the Ignite Bootcamp by Rocketseat using NodeJS, Express and uuid.
+Backend application developed during the Ignite Bootcamp by Rocketseat using NodeJS, Express.

 ### 🎈 Requirements and Business Rule
 ---